YaohuiZeng/grpregOverlap/README.md

 an extension of R package `grpreg` (by Dr. Patrick Breheny <patrick-breheny@uiowa.edu>) for grouped variable selection involving overlaps between groups.

+## News:
+* this package now works for survival analysis (Cox model) by specifying "family = cox".
+* this package on GitHub has been updated to Version 2.1-1.
+See details in NEWS.

 ## Installation:
 * the stable version: `install.packages("grpregOverlap")`
 * the latest version: `devtools::install_github("YaohuiZeng/grpregOverlap")`